briandooley/briandooley.github.io/_posts/2019-02-22-ownCloud-user-guide.markdown

 ## Method
 # ownCloud server Installation
-1. Obtain an image to run on virtualBoxby opening the [ownCloud downloads page](https://owncloud.com/download/) in your browser and downloading the image by clicking the "DOWNLOAD" button in the "Download ownCloud Server" section.
+1. Obtain an image to run on virtualBox by opening the [ownCloud downloads page](https://owncloud.com/download/) in your browser and downloading the image by clicking the "DOWNLOAD" button in the "Download ownCloud Server" section.
 You will be expected to register with ownCloud at this stage in the process.
 Enter your details, making sure that you submit a **valid email address** (this will be used to send your license to) and also ensure that the Download version that you select is the _ownCloud Server Appliance (VirtualBox)_ version.

 2. When the image has downloaded, launch virtualBox and select *File* - *Import Appliance*.
 Click on the folder icon and browser to select your image.
 Click *Continue* to proceed to the *Appliance Settings* screen.